Joa98Dev/Joa98Dev/README.md

 ### Hello World! 👋
 My name is Joaquín.

-Currently, I'm on my path to become a professional developer, as well as continuously keep learning new things in this wonderful world of development.
+Currently, I'm on my path to become a professional developer, as well as continuously keep learning new things.
-One of my personal goals is to be able to create, with one of them being to develop video games.
+One of my personal goals is to be able to create programs, video games and new technologies and skills.

 ## Skills ⌨️
 * HTML